-Our December 2nd, 2013 meeting with be a potluck dinner and white elephant gift exchange.
+The May 4th meeting is our last meeting of the season and will be a potluck dinner.
 The dinner will start at 6:30 PM in Room 101, Casa Del Prado in Balboa Park.
 Please bring a cooked or cold dish and your own beverage.
 (Note: there will be no kitchen access)

 Volunteers are needed for setting up and decorating the room.
 Set-up will begin around 6pm.

 The member only Mushroom Dinner is Thursday April 16, 2015 from 4:30 to 6:30pm at Scripps Ranch High School.
 Space is limited and is available only to members who have pre-paid.